nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### Giant Gloop (840/8)

 - Glenn - Get to Level 4 - Magnify
-- Serge - Target Giant Gloop - 1 - Genius (Aquaball if Leena has 16 Mag)
+- Serge - 1 - Genius
-- Leena - Target Giant Gloop - Get to Level 4 - IceBlast
+- Leena - Get to Level 4 - IceBlast
 - If Leena has less than 15 Magic
-  - Serge or Glenn - Aquabeam
+  - Serge or Glenn - AquaBeam (or AquaBall)
 - Everyone - Defend
-- Leena - Target Giant Gloop - Get to Level 5 - Frog Prince
+- Leena - Get to Level 5 - Frog Prince
 - Heal with Consumables
 - Use the Heal with Consumables Option
 - **SPLIT AFTER THE WIN MENU**